EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set the actual τ to ones
+Sets the decomposition/turnover rates of all carbon pools to 0, i.e., no carbon decomposition and flow.

 **Parameters**
 - None